-A competitive referral commission, or revenue share, or discount, can help compel partners to take your offer more seriously.
+Competitive incentives such as enticing referral commission, revenue share, or discounts, can help compel partners to take your offer more seriously.

 Keep in mind that both enticing and empowering partners center around education.
 This means teaching them about your product and what it does for customers.
 Resources such as webinars, tutorials, testimonials and product specifications can be a big help here.